Chillsmeit/RPi5-RecursiveDNS-Guide/README.md

 ### 6. Enable asking for sudo password
 - Edit the following file with `sudo nano /etc/sudoers.d/010_pi-nopasswd`
 - Change `"yourusername ALL=(ALL) NOPASSWD: ALL"` to `"yourusername ALL=(ALL) PASSWD: ALL"`
-- Mind the spaces and don't change anything else, exit and save with CTRL+X to leave and Y to confirm
+- Mind the spaces and don't change anything else, exit and save with CTRL+X then Y

 ### 7. Change default openssh port for increased security
 - Edit the following file with `sudo nano /etc/ssh/sshd_config`